Drew-Killeen/Dewey-Hafta-Academy/README.md

 24. Merge create_exam.php with edit_exam.php
 25. Provide more information when reviewing an exam on grade.php
 26. Add window.find() button on edit_exam.php
+27. Expand live search to other parts of the site
+28. Consolidate registration process into one step
+29. Do away with mandatory user approval process

 Completed
 ----